munificent/craftinginterpreters/book/functions.md

 calls to the same function in play at the same time, each needs its *own* environment, even though they are all calls to the same function.

-For example, here's a convoluted way to count to three:
+For example, here's a convoluted way to count from three:

 ```lox
 fun count(n) {